FreshBGN/alpha-wow-grafix/README.md

 ##  Running in OpenGL mode on unsupported hardware
 Modern graphics cards have various issues with old OpenGL versions.
 On AMD, textures and models will often be stretched, flickering, and generally broken.
 On Nvidia, the game might not even start in OpenGL mode.
 Below are instructions on how to run OpenGL mode by translating the API calls to a different API (such as DX12 or DX9).
+***
 ### For AMD graphics cards:
-This method uses the publicly available Mesa driver to translate OpenGL calls to DirectX 12, fixing most of the graphical issues encountered when using OpenGL on an AMD graphics card.
+This method uses the publicly available <b>Mesa</b> driver to translate OpenGL calls to DirectX 12, fixing most of the graphical issues encountered when using OpenGL on an AMD (and possibly others) graphics card.

-####Instructions:
+<b>Instructions:</b>

 Step 1: Download the Mesa 23.0.2 package from [here](https://github.com/pal1000/mesa-dist-win/releases/tag/23.0.2).
-You may try the different packages provided there, but this fix has only been tested with "mesa3d-23.0.2-release-mingw.7z" so I recommend that one.
+You may try the different packages provided there, but this fix has only been tested with `mesa3d-23.0.2-release-mingw.7z` so I recommend that one.

-Step 2: Unpack the mesa driver into a subdirectory of your WoW root folder. (e.g. C:\Users\<user>\Downloads\WoW 0.5.3\mesa3d-23.0.2-release-mingw\)
+Step 2: Unpack the mesa driver into a subdirectory of your WoW root folder. (e.g. in my case C:\\Users\\\<user>\\Downloads\\WoW 0.5.3\\mesa3d-23.0.2-release-mingw\\)

-Step 3: Open a Command Prompt window as Administrator and navigate to the mesa folder (cd <wow root>\<mesa root>\)
+Step 3: Open a Command Prompt window as Administrator and navigate to the mesa folder (cd \<wow root>\\\<mesa root>\)

-Step 4: Type "perappdeploy" and follow the installation utility as listed below:
+Step 4: Type `perappdeploy` and follow the installation utility as listed below:

-4.1: At "path to folder holding application executable", provide the full path to your WoW root directory (e.g. in my case C:\Users\<user>\Downloads\WoW 0.5.3)
+    -4.1: At "path to folder holding application executable", provide the full path to your WoW root directory (e.g. in my case C:\Users\<user>\Downloads\WoW 0.5.3)

-4.2: At "application executable name with or without extension", type in "WoWClient.exe". (without quotation marks)
+    -4.2: At "application executable name with or without extension", type in "WoWClient.exe". (without quotation marks)

-4.3: Select x86 version when asked.
+    -4.3: Select x86 version when asked.

-4.4: Answer the next few questions the utility will ask as follows (these are in order):
+    -4.4: Answer the next few questions the utility will ask as follows (these are in order):

 	    Q: Do you want Desktop OpenGL drivers?
 	    A: y